Eisenwave/voxel-compression-docs/src/flvc/flvc.md

     u16 modifier_map
     // type of the attribute
     attribute_type atype
-    // Must be <= 3.
+    // If not zero, this indicates that the type is a fixed-size array-type or
-    // If not zero, this indicates that the type is a fixed-size array-type or vector-type.
+    // vector-type.
     // If zero, the type is a variable sized-array. u8 cardinality
     // unique identifier of the attribute
     // certain values such as "color" are builtin and reserved
     // (see enum builtin_identifiers)
-    string16 identifier
+    string8 identifier
 }
 ```
 `header.size` is not strictly necessary for decoding, but it can be helpful when converting directly to a 3D array